-This sister is an example of a Relief Society president who is actively engaged to help relieve the load of the bishop and bless the ward, Sister Bingham said.
+This sister is an example of a Relief Society president who is actively engaged to help relieve the load of the bishop and bless the ward, President Bingham said.

-In a notice to stake and ward leaders dated October 5, 2018, the responsibilities of member missionary work and temple and family history work in the ward were delegated to the elders quorum and Relief Society presidencies.
+In a notice to stake and ward leaders dated October 6, 2018, it was stated that the responsibilities of member missionary work and temple and family history work in the ward should be delegated to the elders quorum and Relief Society presidencies.
 Elders quorum and Relief Society presidencies should also oversee ministering efforts.

 “This has to be done so bishops can relinquish much of the day-to-day responsibility they feel to minister to families and to move the work forward and focus the majority of their efforts on the youth,” he said.

-Coordination between the elders quorum and Relief Society for ministering, missionary work, and temple and family history work is key, Sister Bingham said.
+Coordination between the elders quorum and Relief Society for ministering, missionary work, and temple and family history work is key, President Bingham said.

 “But don’t wait to start,” she added.
 A Relief Society presidency could start with these questions: “How can we reach out and better minister to our sisters?
 What can we do to help each other be better missionaries?
 What can we do to help sisters get to the temple more often?
 How can we help them become more comfortable with doing family history?”